munireddy/azvmsstf/README.txt

-The objective of this project is to creatre a VMSS with two(2) instances.
+The objective of this project is to creatre a VMSS with two(2) Ubuntu instances.
 Each of the instance is installed with docker.
-To use this code you need to flow the below instructions;
+To use this code you need to follow the below instructions:
 1. lon on to azure.com
 2. Open Cloudshell
 3. git clone this project